kazukidevnull/various-lazy-scripts-pb/OSINT/OSINTInstallUpdate/README.md

 Installs python3 and pip3(as this script rely on pip3)

-also ask if you wan't to update or update then upgrade at the end of the script
+also ask if you want to update or update then upgrade at the end of the script

 This script is NOT designed for automatic use, both at start and at the end you will have to interact with the script